-By scanning, re-assembling and reinterpreting the reality, ScanLAB take the users through worlds of the senses.
+By scanning, re-assembling and reinterpreting reality, they take the users through worlds of the senses.
 With every scan, a story.
-With every story, a visual style to match it.
+With every story, a visual style matches it.
 Sometimes, the worlds created are worlds of supreme happiness.
 Other times, they are hard-to-take-on situations.
-Projects such as the Limbo make you think of what it is like to flee your home and start all over in a new country.
-It tells the tale of those who life with 5 dollars a day while they are waiting for political asylum in the UK.
+Projects such as Limbo make you think of what it is like to flee your home and start all over in a new country.
+It tells the tale of those who live with 5 dollars a day while they are waiting for political asylum in the UK.
 It shows and makes you feel the real-life Limbo some have to endure.

-We both studied at the Bartlett School of Architecture (many years ago now!) with the intention of becoming Architects.
+We both (Matthew Shaw and William Trossell) studied at the Bartlett School of Architecture (many years ago now!) with the intention of becoming Architects.
 Whilst in our Masters, Faro (one of the leading manufacturers of Laser scanners) lent the Bartlett one of their LiDAR scanners.
-At the time these were £100,000 instruments so it was quite a privilege to get our hands on one.
-It was a hell of a bit of kit and took a fair bit of head scratching to get it all working but as soon as we saw the first scan load across the screen our minds were blown and we immediately set about focusing its all seeing eye on everything from smoke and mirrors to nude figures.
+At the time, these were £100,000 instruments, so it was quite a privilege to get our hands on one.
+It was a hell of a bit of kit and took a fair bit of head-scratching to get it all working, but as soon as we saw the first scan load across the screen, our minds were blown, and we immediately set about focusing its all-seeing eye on everything from smoke and mirrors to nude figures.

-Using these digital simulations of reality we’re able to re-construct worlds of almost infinite detail and over the past few years we’ve collaborated with an extraordinary range of people from sea-ice scientists, to film and documentary makers to Museums and Institutions around the world.
+Using these digital simulations of reality, we’re able to re-construct worlds of almost infinite detail, and over the past few years, we’ve collaborated with an extraordinary range of people from sea-ice scientists to film and documentary makers to Museums and Institutions around the world.
 As two people with roots in crafting the physical world, scanning has always been the gateway and mediator between these parallel worlds.
-Its fundamental unit of resolution – the point – it is just an evolution of the pixel soon to be so dense and quantised that the two will eventually be indistinguishable.
+Its fundamental unit of resolution – the point – is just an evolution of the pixel soon to be so dense and quantised that the two will eventually be indistinguishable.

 What is the project that is keeping you busy at the moment?
 Could you tell us the intellectual process behind it?

 Post-lenticular Landscapes is a re-enactment of the early photographic expeditions of Watkins, Weed, Muybridge and Adams into Yosemite National Park.
-Our expedition, in Summer 2016, was not equipped with cameras but instead with the latest terrestrial laser 3D scanning equipment.
-The completed work – a high fidelity 3D hologram of Yosemite Valley – was on display at LACMA in Spring 2017.
+Our expedition, in the Summer of 2016, was not equipped with cameras but instead with the latest terrestrial laser 3D scanning equipment.
+The completed work – a high-fidelity 3D hologram of Yosemite Valley – was displayed at LACMA in Spring 2017.

-Utilising scan data in the Forensic capture of a crime scene has huge application in sciences and humanitarian investigation.
-Capturing everything, quickly and at extreme resolutions locks evidence securely in a digital world to be examined, hours, months or even decades later.
+Utilising scan data in the Forensic capture of a crime scene has huge applications in sciences and humanitarian investigation.
+Capturing everything quickly and at extreme resolutions locks evidence securely in a digital world to be examined hours, months or even decades later.
 We’ve worked alongside fire rescue teams as well as Forensic anthropologists and entomologists to aid investigations and research.
-All of which have benefited from the scanners ability to document space in meticulous levels of detail which far exceeds what is humanly possible with tape measurements and sketches.
+All of these have benefited from the scanner’s ability to document space in meticulous levels of detail, which far exceeds what is humanly possible with tape measurements and sketches.